yhynoo/8bit-minimal/about.md

 0x8         Perform a bitwise OR between X and A (modifies A).
 0x9         ASL (modifies A)

-0xA a       Store return address in stack and jump to the address a.
+0xA a       Jump to the address a.
+0xB         Jump to the address in X.
-0xB a       Store return address in stack and jump to the address a if the equal flag is on.
+0xC a       Jump to the address a if the equal flag is on.
-0xD a       Store return address in stack and jump to the address a if the overflow flag is on.
+0xD a       Jump to the address a if the A overflow flag is on.

 0xE         Output the value of the I/O byte (0xF0).
 0xF         Set A to 0.

-0x10        Store return address in stack and jump to the address in X.
-0x11        Return.
-0x12        Remove top item from stack.